Detecting positive correlations in a multivariate sample: Tests

-\begin{proof} Assume that $m \ge 5 \log n$ for otherwise the statement is void.
-For $i \neq j$ fixed, under the null, $X_{t,i} X_{t,j}, t= 1, \dots, m$ are i.i.d.~with zero mean, unit variance, and finite moment generating function in the a neighborhood of the origin.
-In fact, it is equal to $(1 - \lambda^2)^{-1/2}$ for $\lambda \in (-1,1)$.
-Hence, by a standard result on moderate deviations~\citep[Th 3.7.1]{MR2571413},
+Note that the performance described in this proposition matches the one of the localized squared-sum test for the sparse regime where $k$ is a constant.
+Moreover, the performance is better than the squared-sum test for $k$ is small enough, precisely when $k^2 \ll\sqrt{\log n} / n$. \begin{pf*}{Proof of Proposition \ref{cor:pairwise}} Assume that $m \ge5 \log n$ for otherwise the condition for $\Rho$ is vacuous.
+For $i \neq j$ fixed, under the null hypothesis, $X_{t,i} X_{t,j}, t= 1, \dots, m$ are i.i.d. with zero mean, unit variance, and finite moment generating function in a neighborhood of the origin.
+In fact, it is equal to $(1 - \lambda^2)^{-1/2}$ for $\lambda\in(-1,1)$.
+Hence, by a standard result on moderate deviations, see, for example, Dembo and Zeitouni \cite{MR2571413}, Theorem 3.7.1,